kernvalley/events.kernvalley.us/_events/2023/2023-11-29-cerf-elections.md

 fostering economic resilience, plays a pivotal role in shaping the community's future.

+> Over the next few years, the Kern Coalition will have a lot of important decisions to make regarding how to allocate CERF funds to projects around Kern County.
+In order to ensure representation for our community in the governance council that will be making these decisions, we need our community to come out and vote in the governance council elections.
+> <cite href="#justin-powers">Justin Powers</cite>

 ### Why CERF Matters

 CERF focuses on projects that create meaningful, living-wage job opportunities